Electricity at the macroscale and its microscopic origins: Assumptions about materials' structures

-The finite spatial and temporal precisions of all measurements, and the fundamentally-perturbative nature of the act of observation, mean that, even within classical physics, an observer's knowledge of the state of any physical system is a probability density function, rather than a set of precise values of positions and momenta.
+The finite spatial and temporal precisions of all measurements, and the fundamentally-perturbative nature of the act of observation, mean that, even within classical physics, an observer's knowledge of the state of any physical system is also a pdf, rather than a set of precise values of positions and momenta.

-When the only properties of interest to the observer are statistical properties of functions of particle positions, such as the expectation value and variance of the electric potential $\phi$ at a point, or the rates of change of those quantities, momenta can be integrated out.
-Therefore, both classically and quantum-mechanically the material's microstructure can be specified by a {\em continuous} probability density function $p(\rvec_1,\cdots,\rvec_N,t)$.
+When the only properties of interest to the observer are statistical properties of functions of particles' \emph{positions}, such as the expectation value and variance of the electric potential $\phi$ at a point, momenta can be integrated out of the pdf.
+Momenta can also be integrated out if it is the \emph{rates of change} of statistical properties of functions of positions that are of interest, as long as the partial time derivative of the particles' position pdf is known or calculable.
+Therefore, both classically and quantum-mechanically the material's microstructure can be specified by a time-dependent pdf of the form specified by Eq.~\ref{eqn:pdf}.

-The probability density $p$ could only be non-analytic if measurements had infinite precision in both space and time.
-However, even if it were non-analytic, every {\em delta distribution}, by which I mean a weighted sum of Dirac delta functions, is the limit of a smooth density.
+Any discontinuous pdf can be approximated arbitrarily closely by a continuous pdf.
+Therefore, since the precisions of all measurements are finite, $\pdf$ can be assumed to be continuous.
+For example, every {\em delta distribution}, by which I mean a weighted sum of Dirac delta functions, is the ${\upsigma\to 0}$ limit of a weighted sum of Gaussians of variances $\upsigma^2$.
 This means that there exists a smooth density arbitrarily close to any given delta distribution, from which properties of the delta distribution can be calculated to arbitrary precision if smoothness is required for the calculation.
-Therefore, I am not invoking quantum mechanics by using a position probability density function ${p(\rvec_1\cdots\rvec_N,t)}$ to specify the structure of a material.
-I emphasize this point because it has sometimes been claimed that electric polarization $\pp$ is a quantum phenomenon.